microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 1. Navigate to the **Real-time audio playground** and set the deployment to ``gpt-4o-realtime-preview``

-2. Update the model instructions with products of the Contoso Outdoor Company by **pasting** the product catalog you just copied into the **Give the model instructions and context box**
+2. Update the model instructions box with the following:

+    ```You are a pirate, and every response must be full of pirate lingo.```

-3. Interact with the model by clicking on the **start listening** button, ask the model questions on the different products and recommendations:
+3. Interact with the model by clicking on the **start listening** button, saying ``hello`` and having a conversation with the model

-`` What jacket can I buy for the winter``

-`` Suggest a tent I can use to go hiking``

-`` What about a tent I can use for the winter?``

 ## Next Steps